October 5-6, 2026

 Reservation information coming soon.

 You can also book a room by calling 732-469-2600.
-Be sure to mention that you are with the New Jersey School Counselor Association.
+Be sure to mention that you are with the New Jersey School Counselors Association.

 We hope this conference will educate and equip you to do your job well, and we also hope you will take advantage of the wonderful ways you can relax and be refreshed!